 |Unit Type||# of Units||Bed/Bath||Market Rent|

-the gross potential income is the hypothetical amount of revenue if the apartment community was 100% leased year-round at market rates plus all other income.
+The gross potential income is the hypothetical amount of revenue if the apartment community was 100% leased year-round at market rates plus all other income.

-- Example: an apartment community with a GPR of $183,072 and with an actual rent of $157,270 has a LtL of 14%
+For example, a 216-unit apartment community with a GPR of $183,072 and with an actual rent of $157,270 has a LtL of 14%.

-concessions are the credits (dollars) given to offset rent, application fees move in fees and any other revenue line time, which are generally given to tenants at move in.
+Concessions are the credits (dollars) given to offset rent, application fees, move-in fees and any other revenue line time, which are generally given to tenants at move-in.

-- Example: an 216-unit apartment community that has 17 vacant units has a vacancy rate of 7.9%
+For example, a 216-unit apartment community that has 17 vacant units has a vacancy rate of 7.9%

-vacancy loss is the amount of revenue lost due to unoccupied units.
+Vacancy loss is the amount of revenue lost due to unoccupied units.

-- Example: if total potential rent for the property is $2,263,624, the property losses $158,454 due to vacancy (7% vacancy rate) and $159,362 in credit costs (loss-to-lease, concessions, employee units, model unit, bad debt, etc.), and other income is $177,462, then EGI is $2,123,235
+For example, if a 216-unit apartment community has a gross potential rent of $2,263,624, loses $158,454 due to vacancy (7% vacancy rate) and $159,362 in credit costs (loss-to-lease, concessions, employee units, model unit, bad debt, etc.) and collects $177,462 in other income, then EGI is $2,123,235.

-the economic occupancy rate is the rate of paying tenants based on the total possible revenue and the actual revenue collected.
-The economic occupancy rate is calculated by dividing the actual revenue collected by the gross potential income
+The economic occupancy rate is the rate of paying tenants based on the total possible revenue and the actual revenue collected.
+The economic occupancy rate is calculated by dividing the actual revenue collected by the gross potential income.

-- Example: a 216-unit property charges, on average, $847.11 per month per unit.
+For example, a 216-unit property charges, on average, $847.11 per month per unit.
 Each month, a total of $3,025.50 is lost due to various concessions.
 There are 17 vacant units which could be rented for a total of $13,204.50 per month.
 Monthly bad debt is $4,595.58.

-The physical occupancy rate is 92%: 199 occupied units / 216 total units
+The physical occupancy rate is 92%: 199 occupied units / 216 total units.

-The economic occupancy rate is 86%
+The economic occupancy rate is 86%.

-Current revenue = $1,945,808 = [($847.11 * 216) – $3,025.50 concessions – $13,204.50 vacancy loss - $4,595.58 bad debt] * 12 months
+Current revenue = $1,945,808 = [($847.11 * 216) – $3,025.50 concessions – $13,204.50 vacancy loss - $4,595.58 bad debt] * 12 months.

-Current revenue / total possible revenue = $1,945,808 / (216 units * 847.11 * 12 months) = 86%
+Current revenue / total possible revenue = $1,945,808 / (216 units * 847.11 * 12 months) = 86%.